1st Note

 VIVO H7 vs GS1-88

-The VIVO H7 scores higher in Beginner and Night Practice and Touch Reality and Value, while the GS1-88 edges ahead in Portability.
-The GS1-88 costs $500 less.
-Choose the VIVO H7 if you prioritize beginner-friendly features.
+The VIVO H7 scores higher in beginner support, quiet practice, piano-like touch and value for money, while the GS1-88 is stronger in portability.
+The GS1-88 costs $499 less.
+Choose the VIVO H7 if beginner-friendly features matters most.

 Korg GS1-88 →